getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

      });
 ```

 ## Summary

 We've learned how to simulate data through the use of RxJS Observables, rely on
-webpack and npm to package our app, and draw points on a canvas.
-If you liked this,
+`browserify`, `babel`, and `npm` to package our app, and draw points on a canvas.
-let me know if you want to learn how to build the full multiplayer map.
+If you liked this, let me know if you want to learn how to build the full
+multiplayer map.

 ---------------------------------------------------------------------